nascimentoandre/news-template/README.md

 # Observations

-- Maybe I'll re-write the frontend using React, just to try it out, and use a database to save data.
+- Maybe someday I'll re-write the frontend using React, just to try it out, and use a database to save data.